JosefBertolini/JosefBertolini/README.md

 I'm set to graduate in June 2021.

-Check out more about me at [my website.](https://josefbertolini.github.io "Personal Website")
+Check out more about me at [my website](https://josefbertolini.github.io "Personal Website") or by looking at [my resume.](https://josefbertolini.github.io/resources/files/resume.pdf "Resume")

 ### Places you can find me:
   * [My Email](mailto:joebertolini2013@gmail.com "Send Me Something")